Phloemus/RNAniseed-App/README.md

 ## Licence

-RNAniseed is under MIT licence, check the details in the LICENCE.md file
+RNAniseed is under MIT license, check the details in the LICENSE.md file